 Cultivation: The preference is full sun, mesic to dry conditions, and an acidic sandy soil.
 Thin rocky soil is also acceptable if it doesn't consist of limestone.

-Range & Habitat: Dwarf Dandelion occurs occasionally in sandy areas in the northern half of Illinois, otherwise it is uncommon or absent (see Distribution Map).
+Range & Habitat: The native Dwarf Dandelion occurs occasionally in sandy areas in the northern half of Illinois, otherwise it is uncommon or absent (see Distribution Map).
 Habitats include mesic to dry sand prairies, sandy savannas, sand dunes, sandy fields, sandy areas along paths and roadsides, and rocky glades without limestone.
 Occasional wildfires and other kinds of disturbance are probably beneficial in maintaining populations of this plant.

 Faunal Associations: Information about floral-faunal relationships for this species is limited.
 It seems likely that the flowers are visited by various kinds of bees for nectar and pollen; they may attract butterflies and skippers as well.